 We have been exchanging visits and publishing articles with the following collaborators.

 - Julia Lawall, DIKU, University of Copenhagen (Denmark, Copenhagen).
-DSLs, specialization, program analysis. - Calton Pu, Georgia Institute of Technology (USA, Atlanta) DSLs and specialization for operating systems. - Jonathan Walpole, Wu-Chang Feng, and Wu-Chi Feng, Oregon Graduate Institute (USA, Portland) Multimedia streaming, DSLs for operating systems and networking.
+DSLs, specialization, program analysis. - Calton Pu, Georgia Institute of Technology (USA, Atlanta).
+DSLs and specialization for operating systems.

 8.2.
 Visits and Invited Researchers